mittycrush/kyThuatLapTrinh/Dynamic/LIS/README.md

 	int res = 0;
 	for (int i = 0; i <= n; i++) {
 		L[i] = 1;
 		for (int j = 0; j < i; j++)
 			if (L[j] + 1 > L[i] && A[i] > A[j])
                 L[i] = L[j] + 1;
 	}
 	return L[n];  //Return this way, must minus 1.
-    //Because the flag is in the last and appears in the result }
+    //Because the flag is in the last and appears in the result.
+}
 ```
 ## **Improved by using Binary Search**
 > Concept:
 * We will have array F with the meaning:
 F[k] is the ending value of a subset increasing the length k (at the time being calculated).
-> We will use the same functions lower_bound and BinarySearch in below !
+> We will use the same functions lower_bound and BinarySearch in below!
 * Declare vector F, with all ![F](https://github.com/phuocVu-IT/kyThuatLapTrinh/blob/master/Dynamic/LIS/Formal/CodeCogsEqn(5).png)
 * Browse from ![N](https://github.com/phuocVu-IT/kyThuatLapTrinh/blob/master/Dynamic/LIS/Formal/CodeCogsEqn(6).png), with every element a[i]
 * The lower_bound or BinarySearch function finds the position k is the element F[k] &gt;= a[i]